August 24th-10-11:30 am Harbert Community Park Shelter-Geocaching 101

 Harbert Community Park Skating Rink

-The Harbert Community Park skating rink is once again open to the community, now featuring a new smaller, lovingly-named "Dinky Rink" for kids and beginning skaters.
+The Harbert Community Park skating rink will soon again open to the community, along with the lovingly-named "Dinky Rink" for kids and beginning skaters.

 **Click here for more information on the current status of the rink.**